Ising Machines' Dynamics and Regularization for Near-Optimal Large and Massive MIMO Detection: Conclusion

 \section{Conclusion}

 In this paper, we explore the application of Coherent Ising Machines (CIM) for maximum likelihood detection for MIMO detection.
 We see that previous approaches used by MIMO detectors based on the Ising model suffer from an error floor problem and, unless many repetitions are allowed, does not have a satisfactory Bit Error Rate (BER) performance in practice.
 We propose a novel Regularized Ising approach and show that it mitigates the error floor problem and is a viable method to be implemented on the hardware implementation of Coherent Ising Machines.
 We propose two MIMO detection algorithms based on regularised Ising approach (\textit{RI-MIMO} and \textit{TRIM}).
 We demonstrate, using a CIM simulator, that our algorithms can outperform the previous Ising approach and have the potential to achieve near-optimal performance for large MIMO systems.
-By means of an extensive numerical evaluation, we see that the Regularized Ising approach has an impressive error performance when compared to the state-of-art.
-We evaluate the system under various settings (different modulations, massive MIMO, adaptive MCS).
-We show that our methods can expand the overall cell throughput of a massive MIMO system by supporting more users concurrently.

 While our experiments use a CIM simulator, we have identified the constraints that need to be satisfied by a physical implementation of the CIM to meet the processing requirements of an LTE system.

-Our evaluation is based on simulating a simplified CIM model; as a next step, we plan to evaluate our methods on more recent extensions to the CIM (e.g., variants incorporating amplitude-heterogeneity correction~\cite{leleu2019destabilization,leleu2020chaotic}) and on an experimental CIM implementation~\cite{mcmahon2016fully,inagaki2016coherent,100kCIM}.
+As a next step, we plan to evaluate our methods on more recent extensions to the CIM (e.g., amplitude-heterogeneity correction~\cite{leleu2019destabilization}) and on an experimental CIM implementation~\cite{mcmahon2016fully}.

-In conclusion, our results indicate that Coherent Ising Machines (using the proposed Regularized Ising approach) are a promising candidate for providing a superior alternative to the existing MIMO detection approach and achieving near-optimal performance for practical systems with a large number of users and antennas, although performance and engineering aspects need to be substantially improved for practical deployment, especially for high modulations such as 16-QAM.
-Most of our methods and results are not specific to CIMs and can also be applied to other types of Ising machines, which is another interesting direction for future work.
+In conclusion, our results are complementing the mounting evidence from generic spin-glass benchmarks~\cite{sankar2021benchmark, hamerly2019experimental, 100kCIM}, further indicating that Coherent Ising Machines (using the proposed Regularized Ising approach) are a promising candidate for providing a superior alternative to the existing MIMO detection approach and achieving near-optimal performance for practical systems with a large number of users and antennas, although performance and engineering aspects need to be substantially improved for practical deployment, especially for higher modulations.